puggan/yh-oop19/Week1/README.md

 ## Exercise 10

 Binary invader alert!
-Download <a href="invader.cs">this file</a>, it contains a jagged array (an array of arrays with a fixed size).
+Download <a href="https://raw.githubusercontent.com/henrikql/yh-oop19/master/Week1/invader.cs">this file</a>, it contains a jagged array (an array of arrays with a fixed size).
 You can get the dimensions of a jagged array using this syntax:

 ```csharp
 var height = invader.GetLength(0);